-As families look to shore up their defences against the impact of COVID, there has been an increase in individuals and families assigning a Lasting Power of Attorney (LPA).
+As the events of 2020 led families to evaluate their finances if the worst were to happen, there has been an increase in individuals and families assigning a Lasting Power of Attorney (LPA).

 Rachel Harding of Harding Legal Services tells us more about the benefits of an LPA and the implications of not having one.